 Now it is time to finally fill this jarrarium to the top!
 Use your strainer or piece of decoration and slowly and gently fill it with water.
 Once the water has reached your desired height, you are done with setting up your new jarrarium!

 The jar may be murky or discolored.
 Give this a few days to pass.
 The substrate and the tiny soil particles will settle and the coloration should clear up!
 Throw in a few pieces of fish food to begin the nitrogen cycle and begin considering what livestock to add to the enclosure.
 Also, consider adding an artificial light source and avoid having your jar too close to a window.
 A light fixture with a CFL bulb will suffice.
 There isn’t a need to go out and spend hundreds of dollars on a light fixture.
-Being so small with the potential of having swinging water parameters we will be limited to what can add to the jar.
+Being so small with the potential of having swinging water parameters we will be limited to what can be added to the jar.
 I would only recommend small shrimp and snails for anything smaller than 5 gallons.
 At 5 gallons a betta fish could be added with a heater.

-A water conditioner, like the API Tap Water Conditioner is recommended if using tap water to remove unwanted chlorine from your water.
+A water conditioner, like the API Tap Water Conditioner, is recommended if using tap water to remove unwanted chlorine from your water.
 This will help make the water stable for your little critters.
 Other than that, just a few things like shrimp food, nets, and buckets should be kept.
 Lastly, enjoy experimenting with your new jarrarium!
 Hopefully, this guide gave a good idea of how to put one together!

 Check out this video of me putting together this jarrarium: